 The famous season 4 Monorail episode was written by Conan O'Brien.
 In season 5 Bart appears on Late Night with Conan O'Brien.

 The end of the episode "Bart the Murderer" features a sensationalistic made-for-TV movie retelling the episode's events.
 In it, Fat Tony is said to be played by Joe Mantegna, who provides the voice for the Fat Tony character in the show.

 Danny Elfman's jaunty "Simpsons" theme has been heard as diegetic (in-universe) background music on the show.
 Hilariously, when Simpson family members hear the music, they don't realize it's about them!

-Matt Groening is known in The Simpsons as the creature of Futurama.
-Truly parodoxical since The Simpsons is a fictional show in Futurama's universe, and that Futurama's characters would later appear on the show.
+Matt Groening is known in The Simpsons as the creator of Futurama.
+Truly paradoxical since The Simpsons is a fictional show in Futurama's universe, and that Futurama's characters would later appear on the show.

 Richard Dean Anderson guest stars in Kiss Kiss, Bang Bangalore as the actor starring in Stargate SG-1.
 In that series, Anderson's character - Jack O'Neill - is a fan of The Simpsons.